dem1995/PCG-AdvanceWarsMap/README.md

 # PCG-AdvanceWarsMap
 A program for generating Advance Wars maps using markov mappings.

+To generate levels, from the folder directory run python ./src/main.py.
+This will automatically populate ./LevelGenAW/GeneratedLevels with maps.

 The program comprises three main parts: map conversion, training, and generation/visualization.

 Conversion: